-In summary, the Seebeck coefficient S of YBCO at p=0.11 and 0.12 responds to two aspects of the complex CDW ordering in this material.
-First, as temperature is decreased from room temperature, S_a/T deviates gradually downward from its dependence at high temperature in parallel with the gradual growth in the 2D bi-directional CDW modulations detected by XRD well above T_c .
+In summary, the Seebeck coefficient S of YBCO at p = 0.11 and 0.12 responds to two aspects of the complex CDW ordering in this material.
+First, as temperature is decreased from room temperature, S_a/T deviates gradually downward from its dependence at high temperature in parallel with the gradual growth in the 2D bidirectional CDW modulations detected by XRD well above T_c .
 S_a/T decreases below $T \simeq 100$ K to eventually become negative, extrapolating to a large negative value at $T \rightarrow 0$ that is quantitatively consistent with the small electron pocket in the normal-state Fermi surface detected by quantum oscillations at low temperature.
-We infer that the 2D bi-directional CDW modulations reconstruct the Fermi surface of YBCO, and produce the electron pocket.
+The same monotonic decrease to negative values is observed in the Hall coefficient.
+We infer that the 2D bidirectional CDW modulations reconstruct the Fermi surface of YBCO, and produce the electron pocket.
 The same is true for Hg1201.

-Secondly, a pronounced anomaly appears in $S{\rm b}$ below a temperature and above a field that are both consistent with the onset temperature and field of the 3D unidirectional CDW order detected in YBCO by high-field XRD at p = 0.11 and 0.12.
+Second, a pronounced anomaly appears in S_b below a temperature and above a field that are both consistent with the onset temperature and field of the 3D unidirectional CDW order detected in YBCO by high-field XRD at p = 0.11 and 0.12.
+An additional in-plane anisotropy is also detected in the resistivity below the same onset temperature.
 We conclude that the extra anisotropy is due to that low-temperature order, which is not, however, the primary cause of the FSR.
 Nevertheless, given that the two types of CDW modulations (CDW-1 and CDW-2 in Fig. 4) have the same wavelength, they most likely have a common origin.
 It would be helpful to further elucidate the nature of their interplay.